Mexican president hints at migration concessions to defuse U.S. trade spat

 Mexico’s economy relies heavily on exports to the United States and shrank in the first quarter.
 Under Trump’s plan, U.S. tariffs that could rise as high as 25% this year.

-Lopez Obrador said Mexico would not engage in any trade wars with the United States, but noted that his government had a “plan” in case Trump did apply the tariffs to ensure the country was not impoverished.
+Lopez Obrador said Mexico would not pursue trade wars with the United States, but noted that his government had a “plan” in case Trump did apply the tariffs to ensure the country was not impoverished.
 He did not provide details of the plan.

+“We’re doing all we can to reach a deal through dialogue,” the veteran leftist said.
+“We’re not going to get into a trade war, a war of tariffs and of taxes.”

+He nevertheless noted that Mexico reserved the right to seek international legal arbitration to resolve the dispute.

+Following an agreement with Lopez Obrador, U.S. authorities have since January begun sending migrants back to Mexico to wait there while their U.S. asylum claims are being processed.

+The number of ports of entry for returnees under the so-called Remain in Mexico policy has gradually increased, and policy experts say it could be expanded to more cities.

-Reporting by Dave Graham; Writing by Alistair Bell; Editing by Paul Simao and Alistair Bell
+Reporting by Dave Graham; Additional reporting by Stefanie Eschenbacher and Mica Rosenberg; Editing by Paul Simao and Alistair Bell